jol-tm/jol-tm/README.md

-# Hello and welcome! :D
+### Hello and welcome! :D
-I’m @jol-tm, a boy interested in technology and coding!
+I'm a linux enthusiast, web and game developer. 🐧👨‍💻

-I like linux, web and game developement (˶ᵔ ᵕ ᵔ˶).
+### Contact

-**Contact**: joaolucastmagalhaes@gmail.com
+joaolucastmagalhaes@gmail.com

 <!---
 jol-tm/jol-tm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.